Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima and likes to read novels and play video games.

 The voice actor for Solas is Gareth David-Lloyd, who is originally from South Wales and is interestingly the front of the progressive male band Blue Gillespie.
 He also played Ianto Jones in some episodes of Torchwood and portrayed Ben Evans in the 2016 movie Dark Signal.

-David-Lloyd's voice suits Solas perfectly as the intelligent, quite serious, and mysterious elf mage.
+David-Lloyd's voice perfectly suits Solas, the intelligent, quite serious, and mysterious elf mage.

 Brian Bloom (Varric)